Snapchat/djinni/README.md

-# Snapchat Djinni
+# Djinni

+Djinni is a project originally created by Dropbox that generates bridging code between C++ and other programming languages.
+While Dropbox has stopped maintaining the open source Djinni repository on Github, we at Snapchat have developed our internal fork since then.
+After contacting Dropbox, we are now officially taking over the maintenance of Djinni from Dropbox and will keep developing it here.

-See the [original dropbox readme](README.dropbox.md) for the full Djinni docs.
+This file only covers the parts that have been changed.
+Please see the [original dropbox readme](README.dropbox.md) for the full Djinni documentation.

 ## Building